 - “Violence against homosexuals,” Encyclopedia of Violence, Peace and Conflict.
 San Diego, CA: Academic Press.
 1999

-- “Masculinity and culture in multiple-perpetrator rape,” book chapter in Handbook on the Study of Multiple Perpetrator Rape: A Multidisciplinary Response to an International Problem (forthcoming from Routledge, February 2013)
+- “Masculinity and culture in multiple-perpetrator rape,” book chapter in Handbook on the Study of Multiple Perpetrator Rape: A Multidisciplinary Response to an International Problem (Routledge, 2013)

 - “Enacting masculinity: Antigay violence and group rape as participatory theater.”
 Sexuality Research & Social Policy, Vol. 1 #2, 2004 (reprinted in 2008 in Crime, Criminal Justice and Masculinities, Ashgate Publishing, UK)